Patchi

 Patchi is a chocolatier based in Lebanon.
-Established by Nizar Choucair in 1974, it is distributed across much of the Middle East, and they also sell chocolate internationally.
+Established by Nizar Choucair in 1974, it is distributed across much of the Middle East, and also sells chocolate internationally.

 History

 Patchi is traced back to 1974 when Nizar Choucair opened one store on Hamra Street in Beirut, Lebanon.
 The company expanded to various national markets until 1999 when Patchi started selling in London and Paris.
 In July 2008, Patchi collaborated with Harrods to produce the most expensive line of chocolates.
 Patchi also creates chocolates customized to local tastes, events, and festivals.